sarthak625/QuickRecipe.com/README.md

-# Quick Recipe.com
+# Quickrecipe.com

-A one stop solution for all your food needs..
-You need not look anywhere else anymore.
-It searches through the web to give you the best recipe based on the ingredients entered by you.

-Happy Cooking....!!!!

-# Made with <3 by team KAS
+A web application built on Node.js that helps users to find recipes with the ingredients they enter.

+## APIs/Packages Used

+* food2fork API
+* Express JS
+* Mongoose

+## Preview